DanielleMStevens/pSelAct_KO_Clavibacter/Assembly_and_Mapping_methods_DMS092.md

 reformat.sh in=./out_DMS092.fq out1=out_DMS092_R1.fq out2=out_DMS092_R2.fq
 ```

+These files are now 117.3 Mb each.
 Now we need to recheck the quality of the filtered reads to assess how much trimming we need do (outside of the adapters themselves).

 ```
 fastqc out_DMS092_R1.fq out_DMS092_R2.fq